 The Shareholders' Committee delegates responsibilities and activities to its sub-committees, which support the Shareholders' Committee in meeting its agenda effectively, efficiently and on a timely basis.
-Its sub-committees are Audit and Risk Assurance, Nominations, and Remuneration and Equity.
+The purpose of each sub-committee is set out on page 23, showing how they support the Shareholders' Committee to meet its responsibilities.